-The reasons for the subsequent northwestward motion on 2-3 August can be seen in Fig. 8.
-It shows 500 hPa temperature and wind (top panels) and 200 hPa height and wind (lower panels), at 0000 UTC 2-3August.
-At 0000 UTC 2 August (Fig. 8a), the 500 hPa temperature continues to show cold and warm anomalies rotating about the center of Ken-Lola, with clouds present in the region of warm advection as before.
-The cold pool was further from the center than earlier (compare to Fig 3d).
-As a result, the upper tropospheric low (Fig. 8c) lay farther northwest of the tropical storm.
-By 0000 UTC 3 August, the region of warmest 500 hPa temperature (Fig. 8b) moved almost over the center of Ken-Lola.
+200-hPa height and wind (bottom panels) at 0000 UTC.
+At 0000 UTC 2 August (Fig. 8a), the 500-hPa temperature continues to show cold and warm anomalies rotating about the center of Ken-Lola, with clouds present in the region of warm advection as before.
+The cold pool was farther from the center than earlier (cf. with Fig. 3d).
+As a result, the upper-tropospheric low (Fig. 8c) lay farther northwest of the tropical storm.
+By 0000 UTC 3 August, the region of warmest 500-hPa temperature (Fig. 8b) moved almost over the center of Ken-Lola.
 We hypothesize this was a result of stronger core convection warming the column.
 As a consequence, the cold air and the upper low shifted southwest of the center.
 This resulted in a mean flow from the southeast that accelerated the storm poleward after the nearly stationary period (see mean flow evolution in Table 2).
 Ken-Lola continued to develop more tropical characteristics again as it moved northwestward toward landfall in China (not shown).
 Ken-Lola thus experienced a complex history as a midget TS (Lander 1994) that became sheared, encountered a midlatitude temperature gradient where it developed subtropical characteristics, moved equatorward, then poleward, and returned to a more symmetric tropical storm as it experienced renewed core convection.